-On Friday, July 31st, The Ultimate Queen Celebration starring Marc Martel takes the stage at the Northside Hospital-Cherokee Amphitheater.
+On Friday, July 9th, The Ultimate Queen Celebration starring Marc Martel takes the stage at the Northside Hospital-Cherokee Amphitheater.
 Martel played an unseen role in the 2018 biopic “Bohemian Rhapsody.”
 He contributed vocal recordings that were used alongside Queen master tapes of Freddie Mercury for actor Rami Malek’s singing scenes in the movie.
 The Ultimate Queen Celebration is an explosive, attention-commanding tribute where some of the most iconic rock anthems of all time collide with a theatrical, eye-popping performance.

-On Saturday, August 8th, Steep Canyon Rangers will perform.
+On Saturday, August 14th, Steep Canyon Rangers will perform.
 These Grammy winners from Asheville, North Carolina are frequent collaborators of the renowned banjoist (and occasional comedian) Steve Martin.
 While it’s not likely Steve Martin will be with them in Downtown Woodstock, these perennial bluegrass Billboard chart-toppers will be a hit either way.

-On Friday, October 30th, Rumours will take Woodstock by storm with their authentic recreation of a live Fleetwood Mac show.
+On Saturday, September 25th, Rumours will take Woodstock by storm with their authentic recreation of a live Fleetwood Mac show.
 Rumours will make you believe in miracles and the way of magic once again.

 The Woodstock Summer Concert Series is a free event presented by City of Woodstock, Carriage Kia Woodstock, and Woodstock Parks and Recreation.
 Opening acts begin at 7:30 p.m. and headliners take the stage at 8:30 p.m.
 The event is rain or shine.

 There are food and beverage vendors on site and dozens of great restaurants within steps of the amphitheater, but attendees may bring small coolers of food and drinks.
-There is a children’s area near the gazebo in the upper level of the park with face painting, balloon animals, and inflatables.

 Public parking is available at Chattahoochee Technical College, at City Center, and in smaller public parking lots and on-street parking in Downtown Woodstock.
 Free shuttles run before and after each concert beginning at 5 p.m. and ending at 11:45 p.m. from three locations: Northside Cherokee/Towne Lake, Woodstock City Church, and Little River Elementary School.